 The Meaningfulness of Their Existence

 In 1960 a theologian by the name of Paul Tillich visited Japan and in conversation with some Buddhist scholars asked that “If some historian should make it probable that a man of the name Gautama never lived, what would be the consequence for Buddhism?”
 These Buddhist scholars responded that the question of the historicity of Gautama Buddha has never been an issue for Buddhism: “According to the doctrine of Buddhism, the dharma kaya [the body of truth] is eternal, and so it does not depend upon the historicity of Gautama” (1).
-That some modern historians, although a small minority, have questioned the Buddha’s existence is not of a particular concern.
-So, whether Gautama actually lived as a historical person (which he very likely did) or if he never said and did what is recorded of him saying and doing, it does little to discredit Buddhism.
+That some modern historians, although a small minority, have questioned the Buddha’s historical existence is not of a particular concern.
+So, whether Gautama actually lived as a historical person (which he likely did) or if he never said and did what is recorded of him saying and doing, it does little to discredit Buddhism.

 Their Concept of God